South Africa offers diverse regions and cultures and a variety of tour options.

 Beyond the inherent vibrancy of Cape Town and the cityscape hustle and bustle of Joburg, South Africa’s other fine dining institutions are countryside establishments.
 The vast majority of these are wine country staples tucked away amidst the rolling valleys and mountains of Franschhoek, Stellenbosch and Somerset West, where you really can’t go wrong.
 However, a unique offering exists around an hour’s drive from the capital city of Pretoria, in a peculiarly remote setting.
 Restaurant Mosaic at the Orient is set on the Francolin Conservancy in the Crocodile River Valley of the Magaliesberg region.
 The entire experience is one of playful decadence, and it is worth spending the night for the full experience.

 Culinary experiences need not be limited to fine dining, however.
 A prolific market culture has erupted across South Africa, presenting the public with some of the tastiest, most wholesome and unique fare imaginable.
-The most popular of these is the Neighbourgoods Market, of which there are two – one in Johannesburg and one in Cape Town.
+The most popular of these is the Neighborhoods Market, of which there are two – one in Johannesburg and one in Cape Town.

 Held every Saturday in both cities, these markets have become established melting pots of specialty foods and platforms for emerging artisans.
 This is the type of event that you make an entire morning of.
 Get there early before the good stuff sells out – odds are that you’ll be competing more with local regulars than with fellow travelers!

-If you’re looking for something quieter than Neighbourgoods in the Cape Town area, many avid market-goers have begun migrating to the Bay Harbour Market in Hout Bay, which operates on both Saturdays and Sundays.
+If you’re looking for something quieter than Neighborhoods in the Cape Town area, many avid market-goers have begun migrating to the Bay Harbor Market in Hout Bay, which operates on both Saturdays and Sundays.
 Sundays tend to be more relaxed – you’ll likely be able to find a seat, so that you can sit down and enjoy your jalapeño poppers / gourmet lamb burger / homemade milk tart / sushi (rather than standing awkwardly in the crowd and spilling over yourself).
 Whichever market you elect to visit, you’ll find that most offerings have an inherently local element.
 These markets are aimed at locals rather than tourists – which is exactly why you should visit them over commercial institutions at the Victoria & Alfred Waterfront and Greenmarket Square.
 You’ll certainly find a lot more authenticity and a fantastic atmosphere.

 “Drinking good wine with good food in good company is one of life’s most civilized pleasures.” - Michael Broadbent